robnolen/aws-scaling-threat-detection-workshop/docs/04-review-and-discussion.md

 3. Cleanup – 5 min

 ## Architecture Overview
-Diagram of the overall workshop setup:
+Below is a diagram of the overall workshop setup:
 ![Part 1 Diagram](./images/04-diagram-module4.png)

 ## What is Really Going On?